Capital Improvement Projects

 Watch the recording of the March 25, 2021 Public Meeting to review the Concept Design Plans

-The Council approved a contract with Traffic Lines in the Fall of 2021 and installation began in July 2022.
-The first phase of the project includes updated signage and newly painted bike right of ways, crosswalks, and temporary bump outs.
+The first phase of the project was installed in July 2022, including updated signage and newly painted bike right of ways, crosswalks, and temporary bump outs.
 The bump outs are delineated by temporary bollards to allow traffic engineers to study how the bump outs perform before adding permanent curbs and raingardens.

-Robert J. King Park, a small pocket park located at 4205 Gallatin Street, is undergoing a major renovation to address stormwater and landscape management concerns.
+Robert J. King Park, a small pocket park located at 4205 Gallatin Street, is undergoing a major renovation to address aging equipment, stormwater and landscape management concerns.
 A new playground structure and restored pavilion area will be a part of the renovation process.
-The park is expected to reopen in the Spring of 2024.

 Oliver Alley, located north of Oliver Street between 43rd Ave and Baltimore Ave is being reconstructed as a green alleyway.
 Green alleys incorporate features such as permeable pavement and vegetation to slow, filter and cleanse stormwater runoff.
 The revitalized alleyway will also provide a safe pass through for pedestrians looking to avoid walking along a busy stretch of Route 1/Baltimore Ave.